adlascio/myTrakr-boilerplate/README.md

 > This is just a recommendation!

-- Member 1 (Most confident in JS):
+- Member 1 (Hard):
   - New Transaction section
-  - Filter list by account
-- Member 2 (Other member):
+- Member 2 (Moderate):
   - New Account section
   - Account Summary
+- Member 3 (Easy):
   - Transactions list
+  - Filter by account, category, transaction type (bonus)
+- Bonus:
+  - Notification animation when a new transaction or account is created

 ## API Endpoints